 Before becoming an architect, Hans Maarten founded Studio/K, a multi-venue theater and cinema complex in Amsterdam, which has been a staple venue in Amsterdam’s arthouse movie scene ever since.

-“I enjoy building houses.
+“I enjoy building spaces.
 As a child, I built small structures in the yard.
 In my professional life, this slowly evolved into a career in the field of architecture.
 I can't help but fantasize constantly about the most ideal way of living for people.
 This happens to me when I visit someone’s home, but also when I walk around in the city.

 As a professional, I have developed a delicate sense of atmosphere: atmosphere as the result of a pleasant social environment, atmosphere as the result of good spatial organization and design, and atmosphere as the result of beautiful materials, composition, and imagery.
 I love the everyday and ordinary and I am always looking for the secret behind why the details of buildings work or not.